 First Line to Final Contract

-- A preliminary foundational review of your novel or nonfiction based on a comprehensive synopsis or outline as well as samples of your prose narrative, especially your opening chapter, and further chapters as necessary.
-The goal of this first review is to address crucial major elements that must be added or edited prior to proceeding to the next level of review.
-For example, if you are writing a tightly plotted genre novel (thriller, SFF, mystery, historical, etc.) and your inciting incident or first major plot point is nonexistent, we flag the problem and assist you with the insertion of that plot element in the manuscript.
-If your major character needs to be more sympathetic, interesting or unique in the opening 20 pages, we flag that issue and work with you to remedy.
-In short, we do whatever it takes to properly prepare the manuscript for the second review.
+- A preliminary foundational review of your novel or nonfiction based on a comprehensive synopsis, or outline, as well as samples of your prose narrative, especially your opening chapter.
+The goal is to address crucial major elements that must be added or edited prior to proceeding to the next level of review.
+For example, if you are writing a tightly plotted genre novel (thriller, SFF, mystery, historical, etc.) and your inciting incident or first major plot point is nonexistent or inappropriate, we flag the problem and assist you with the insertion of that plot element.
+If your major character needs to be more sympathetic, interesting, or unique in the opening pages, we flag that issue and work with you to remedy.
+In short, we do whatever it takes to properly prepare the manuscript for the next phase of the editorial process.

 Communications with your editor will take place by email and/or by phone as appropriate and necessary.

-- Once the above process is completed and the manuscript edited, the next review consists of a thorough read of this new manuscript followed by developmental and editorial notes marked onto the manuscript itself as well as in a separate written review organized by major categories (opening hook, plot line(s), premise, character arcs, theme, etc.).
-The formal written review will be as long as it needs to be because the length will naturally vary for each manuscript (ranging five to 12 pages, or more).
-In the context of your manuscript, the review will address all the necessary details that pertain to writing successful novel-length fiction, including but not limited to: scene architecture and composition, complications and dramatic rising action, suspenseful circumstance and setting elements, prose narrative style fixes, insertion of tension lines and foreshadowing.
+- Once the above is completed (an average of three months in prep), and manuscript edited, the next review consists of a thorough read of this new manuscript by a second editor followed by developmental and editorial notes marked onto the manuscript itself, as well as in a separate written review organized by major categories: opening hook, plot line(s), premise, character arcs, theme, etc. This formal review will be as long as necessary, the length naturally varying for each manuscript (up to 12 pages, or more).
+This review will address all the necessary details that pertain to writing successful novel-length fiction, including but not limited to: scene architecture and composition, complications and dramatic rising action, suspenseful circumstance and setting elements, prose narrative style fixes, insertion of tension lines and foreshadowing.

-- Access to the first eight novel development course modules of the Algonkian Novel Writing Program, as necessary, to facilitate methodical progress on the rewriting of the manuscript.
-This is optional for you, but we will recommend if we believe it productive.
+- During the second part of this phase, which consists of rewriting the manuscript based on the development notes, access to the first eight novel development course modules of the Algonkian Novel Writing Program will be provided as necessary to facilitate progress.
+This is optional, but we will recommend if we believe it productive.

-- If appropriate and all parties agree, we will provide assistance and guidance with writing query letters, as well as identifying the right mix of agents via Publisher's Marketplace.
-And again, if appropriate, and in consideration of the fact that as our client you are networked into the publishing business via our relationship, we will assist however we can using our own business contacts to facilitate your success.
+- Finally, we will provide guidance not only with writing the actual query letter, but with helping you ID precisely the right mix of agents.
+If appropriate, and in consideration of the fact that as our client you are networked into the publishing business via our relationship, we will assist however we can by using our own business contacts to facilitate your success.